cosmos/cosmos-sdk/docs/architecture/adr-006-secret-store-replacement.md

 ## Changelog

-- July 29, 2019
+- July 29, 2019: Initial draft

 ## Context

-Currently, .gaiacli directory stores key material and metadata in a plain text database in the user’s home directory.
+Currently, an SDK application's CLI directory stores key material and metadata in a plain text database in the user’s home directory.
 Key material is encrypted by a passphrase, protected by bcrypt hashing algorithm.
 Metadata (e.g. addresses, public keys, key storage details) is available in plain text.

 This is not desirable for a number of reasons.
 Perhaps the biggest reason is insufficient security protection of key material and metadata.
 Leaking the plain text allows an attacker to surveil what keys a given computer controls via a number of techniques, like compromised dependencies without any privilege execution.
 This could be followed by a more targeted attack on a particular user/computer.